It's just the steel... the wood... the motion.

 The cutters told me they were just going to leave the rounds, and someone from that side would gather them up.

-Later I went over and split some of it just for fun, as a service to whomever it was who was going to take the wood home.
+Later I went over and split some of it just for fun, as a service to whoever it was who was going to take the wood home.

 I don't split much at a time.
-I used to like to go out every day and split a little, and now fancy this, a woodpile that I can leave from my front door and walk to, just like old times!
+I'm just a girl and I wear out quickly.
+Back at the other place, I used to go out every day and split just a little.
+Now fancy this, a woodpile that I can leave from my front door and walk to, just like old times!

-Three months later nobody had taken any of the wood I split.
-The rain started and the wood was left out in it.
+Three months later nobody had taken any of the wood.
+The rain started and that nice, split firewood was out in it.

-After they let all that firewood that I'd split lie out in the wet until it grew black mildew on the ends, and got bugs underneath, it started to look like mine.
+After they let all that firewood lie out in the wet until it grew black mildew on the ends and got bugs underneath, it started to look like mine.

-Gotta have SOMETHING made of steel, for a fireplace tool.
-Shovel head from the Habitat store for $2, okay.
+Gotta have SOMETHING made of steel to be a fireplace tool.
+Shovel head from Habitat for Humanity store for $2, okay.

 And what to do for a metal bucket??